zold-io/blog.zold.io/_posts/2019/01/2019-01-29-zerocracy-investors.md

 make any decisions in the company.
 You just hold a promise from us that you will receive 1.25% once the company gets out of our control.

-We predict this happens (the IPO, we are not going to sell it, ever) in 2024 and our market cap at that time will be somewhere around $4 billion.
+We predict this happens (I mean the IPO, since we are not going to sell, ever) in 2024 and our market cap at that time will be somewhere around $4 billion.
 Thus, your return will be $50 million, which is 250x in five years.
 Not bad, right?
 How exactly you will get that cash?
 You will simply sell you shares of stocks in any